tangzhenyu/Various-Boltzmann/README.md

 All the codes is based on "https://github.com/rasmusbergpalm/DeepLearnToolbox.git".<br><br>

-These codes has implemented a RBM's training mathods in terms of the paper "Training Restricted Boltzmann Machines via the Thouless-Anderson-Palmer Free Energy" by matlab.In the course of implementation,I also reference to the Julia language version codes "https://github.com/sphinxteam/Boltzmann.jl".We call this method "tap2"(second order) and "tap3"(third order).<br><br>
+These codes has implemented a RBM's training mathods in terms of the paper "Training Restricted Boltzmann Machines via the Thouless-Anderson-Palmer Free Energy" by matlab.In the course of implementation,I also reference to the Julia language version codes "https://github.com/sphinxteam/Boltzmann.jl".
+We call this method "tap2"(second order) and "tap3"(third order).<br><br>

 These codes has implemented a RBM's training mathods in terms of the paper "Modeling image patches with a directed hierarchy of Markov random fields".We call these method  "semi".
 Implementing the Matrix RBM in terms of the paper"Matrix Variate RBM and Its Applications".<br><br>